-Parents are always welcome to join in our program at Morning Stars Learning
+Parents are always welcome to join our program at Morning Stars Learning

 Program.
-We invite parents to participate in Morning Stars Parent Teacher
+We invite parents to participate in the Morning Stars Parent Teacher

 Fellowship (P.T.F.), fund-raisers, field trips, classroom helpers, etc. All

 parents are encouraged to share personal interests including; hobbies,